Obninsk constituency

-The Obninsk constituency (No.100 (Note: Dzerzhinsky constituency No.86 in 1993-1995 and 2003-2007, Dzerzhinsky constituency No.85 in 1995-2003)) is a Russian legislative constituency in Kaluga Oblast.
-The constituency covers part of Kaluga, eastern and southern Kaluga Oblast.
-After 2025 redistricting Kaluga Oblast is slated to lose one of its two constituencies, so Obninsk constituency is going to be dissolved and merged with Kaluga constituency.
+The Obninsk constituency (No.100 (Note: Dzerzhinsky constituency No.86 in 1993-1995 and 2003-2007, Dzerzhinsky constituency No.85 in 1995-2003)) is a Russian legislative constituency in Kaluga Oblast in 1993–2007 and 2016–2026.
+The constituency covered part of Kaluga, eastern and southern Kaluga Oblast.
+After 2025 redistricting Kaluga Oblast lost one of its two constituencies, so Obninsk constituency was dissolved and merged with Kaluga constituency.

-The constituency has been represented since 2016 by United Russia deputy Gennady Sklyar, non-profit president and former Russian Television and Radio Broadcasting Network general director.
+The constituency was last represented by United Russia deputy Gennady Sklyar, non-profit president and former Russian Television and Radio Broadcasting Network general director.
+Sklyar was re-elected to the State Duma in 2026 in the Kaluga constituency.